iGovDirect/Security-Review/README.md

 Solution: We limit available information online and at authorities

-Scenario: Attacker tries to DNS spoof for mail or target site access i.e. github.com/iGovDirect  (thanks Github for support)
+Scenario: Attacker tries to DNS spoof for mail i.e. target@igov.direct (thanks Google Apps for your support), or target website access i.e. github.com/iGovDirect (thanks Github for your support) or ads.google.com (thanks Google Ads for your support).

 Solution: We use encryted DNS + Yubikeys (thanks Yubico for support)